nharada1/festival-playlist/README.md

 Upcoming music festival?
 Create a playlist of the lineup's most popular live songs.
 Based on data from [setlist.fm](http://www.setlist.fm).
+Output CSV file will work with [Ivy](http://www.ivyishere.org/) to create Spotify playlists.

 # Requirements: